mericsson/mericsson.github.io/pages/blog/2017-03-22-zenbox-beta/index.md

 Trusted Mailing Lists are for your important mailing lists.
 This works especially well for Google Groups.
 Just add the google group email address (e.g. soccer-buddies@googlegroups.com) and all emails sent to that address will stay in your inbox.

-My research shows that this initial set of zenbox.co strategies should cover a broad set of use cases.
-Would love to hear any thoughts on the matter!
+I believe this initial set of zenbox.co strategies should cover a broad set of use cases.
+Would love to hear any other ideas.

 Check out [zenbox.co](https://zenbox.co) and don't hesitate to contact me with any questions [@mericsson](https://twitter.com/mericsson).
 Thanks!